Mechanical Engineering Technology Degree Courses

 This course includes the study of trigonometric functions and inverse trigonometric functions and their graphs; solutions of right and oblique triangles and their applications; solutions of trigonometric equations and inequalities; the use of identities, vectors, and complex numbers; and solutions of polar equations and parametric equations.
 Students must supply a graphing calculator.

-Required Prerequisite(s): Take MATH-1110 (Minimum grade of C- required) or qualifying placement test scores
+Required Prerequisite(s): MATH1110 with a minimum grade of C- or qualifying placement test scores

 MECT 1150 - Fundamentals of Engineering Design